healyshane/Project_IRIS/README.md

 <!-- /TOC -->

-To generate the table of contents, Markdown-toc extension was installed in Visual Studio.
+To generate the table of contents, Markdown-toc extension<sup>[1](#myfootnote1)</sup> was installed in Visual Studio.
 When contents of README.md are pasted into Visual Studio a table of contents may be generated.
 This was code was then pasted into README.md.

 ## Introduction
 A description of repository contents are shown in table below.